Bin-Huang/NodeSpider/README.md

 ## Spider.prototype.isExist(url)

 Check whether the url has been added.
-If the url is in the queue, is crawling or has been crawled, return `true`.
+If the url has been crawled, or in crawling and waiting, return `true`.

 | parameter | description | type |
 | --- | --- | --- |